grafana/loki/docs/troubleshooting.md

 # Troubleshooting

+## cmd flag not work
+If you specify `-- config.file` and any other flag at same time, it is the expected behaviour.

 ## "Loki: Bad Gateway.
 502"
 This error can appear in Grafana when you add Loki as a datasource.
 It means that Grafana cannot connect to Loki.
 This can have several reasons: